FOGProject/fog-docs/docs/development/fog_release.md

     $ diff -Nur <(find packages/tftp -type f | grep -v memdisk | sort) <(git status | grep "modified" | awk '{print $2}' | sort)

 Numbers must be equal and the output of diff ought to be empty.
-If that\'s the case system.class.php needs to be updated and then changes can be commited and pushed to the official repo on github.com.
+If that's the case system.class.php needs to be updated and then changes can be commited and pushed to the official repo on github.com.

     $ sed -i "s/define('FOG_VERSION'.*);/define('FOG_VERSION', '$(git describe --tags $(git rev-list --tags --no-walk --max-count=1)).$(git rev-list master..HEAD --count)');/g" packages/web/lib/fog/system.class.php